Amadou Cissé (Guinean footballer)

-Amadou Cissé (born 23 October 1985) is a Guinean international footballer who last played for French side Aubervilliers.
+Amadou Cissé (born 23 October 1985) is a Guinean former professional footballer who played as a midfielder.
+He made two appearances for the Guinea national team in 2010.

 Career

 Born in Conakry, Cissé began his career with GSI Pontivy and in 2002 was promoted to the first team who played in the Championnat de France Amateurs.
 In 2006, he moved to league rivals Aubervilliers, where he remained for two seasons.
 Cissé joined Czech Republic side Slavia Prague in July 2008.
-He played his first game in the UEFA Cup against AFC Ajax on 17 December 2008 and his first League game in the Gambrinus liga came on 23 February 2009 against FC Viktoria Plzeň.
+He played his first game in the UEFA Cup against Ajax on 17 December 2008 and his first League game in the Gambrinus liga came on 23 February 2009 against Viktoria Plzeň.
 Following spells with Bohemians 1905 and 1.
 FC Slovácko, Cissé returned to Aubervilliers in the summer of 2011 and spent a further four seasons with the club.

-In 2010, while playing for Bohemians, Cissé won two caps for the Guinea national football team, playing in friendly matches against Mali and Ethiopia.
+In 2010, while playing for Bohemians, Cissé won two caps for the Guinea national team, playing in friendly matches against Mali and Ethiopia.